The "Incredibly Impossible to Derail This Thread" thread | Page 193 | Fab forum

 21 November 2012

-That spider story on last page is..horrificpaul-mccartney
+That spider story on last page is..horrific

-And I still don't like tribute bands, especially not Beatles (it has something blasphemous for some reason).
-Someone on here recommended a ''good one'', so I watched it and I hated it.
+And I still don’t like tribute bands, especially not Beatles (it has something blasphemous for some reason).
+Someone on here recommended a ”good one”, so I watched it and I hated it.

 Yesterday I went to Rotterdam with one of my best friends and we went to the Primark.
 Most.
 Horrible.
 Shop.
 Evah.
 It's huge, it was supercrowded and everyone was shouting and yelling and some people had their crying babies with them.
 I didn't know where to look and the queue for the fitting room was huuuuge (as was the queue for the checkout).
 We spent 4 hours in the shop.
 I didn't really picture it like that.
 I did buy some cute things though.